EricLi0410/TisTool/TocTool/README.md

 # TocTool
-This is the tools for Tencent Cloud international site
+This is the tools for Tencent Cloud site